 Multiple intelligences – Howard Gardner’s Theory of Multiple Intelligences explains that we all have and use varying amounts of nine intelligences (see learning styles for a more detailed description).
 Educators can use their knowledge about multiple intelligences to help differentiate their teaching (http://www.edugains.ca/resourcesDI/EducatorsPackages/DIEducatorsPackage2010/2010DIScrapbook.pdf).

-Norm-referenced – during assessment, norm-referenced assessments may be used to indicate a student’s relative standing in a group of students of the same age (http://ldatschool.ca/classroom/literacy/demystifying-the-psycho-educational-assessment-report/).
+Norm-referenced – during an assessment, norm-referenced assessments may be used to indicate a student’s relative standing in a group of students of the same age (https://ldatschool.ca/demystifying-the-psycho-educational-assessment-report/).

 OSR (Ontario Student Record) – the record of a student’s educational progress through schools in Ontario.
 The Education Act requires that the principal of a school collect information to be included in the OSR and also limits access to a student’s OSR to supervisory officers and the principal and teachers of the student for the improvement of the instruction of the student, as well as the parents of a non-adult student, and the student themselves (http://www.edu.gov.on.ca/eng/document/curricul/osr/osr.html).
 The OSR is an important resource for educators who work with students with LDs as it will include the student’s IEP, a psycho-educational report, and past assessment data, if available.